-This expense relates to all exploration and evaluation expenditures related to the Stibnite Gold Project, including labour, drilling, field office costs, engineering and environmental and sustainability costs.
-Efforts for the Project were scaled back during the first quarter in 2016 until the Corporation secured a financing package; in 2017 efforts were back to full scale to support the advancement of a feasibility study and the permitting process and a small drilling program for geotechnical and resource optimization, all of which resulted in an \$8.2 million increase in expenditures over the prior nine-month period spread throughout each department.
+This expense relates to all exploration and evaluation expenditures related to the Stibnite Gold Project, including labour, drilling, field office costs, engineering, permitting, environmental and sustainability costs.
+The Corporation's primary focus on moving the Project forward to publish both an EIS and FS by the end of the year has resulted in a \$2.5 million increase in expenditures over the prior period, primarily in the engineering and permitting departments.
 Additional details of expenditures incurred are as follows: